helenmurugan/heritage-housing-issues/README.md

 6. If the slug size is too large then add large files not required for the app to the .slugignore file.

 ## Main Technologies
-* GitHub - used to create the project repository and for version control.
+* <b>GitHub</b> - a web-based platform and version control system that was utilised for hosting and managing the project repository.
-* Gitpod - integrated development environment used to build this project.
+* <b>Gitpod</b> - a cloud-based integrated development environment used to create this project.
-* Jupyter Notebooks - used for data analysis and ML pipeline development and evaluation.
+* <b>Jupyter Notebooks</b> - interactive computing environments that allow users to create and share documents containing code, visualisations and text.
+Jupyter Notebooks were used throughout this project for data analysis, and ML pipeline development and evaluation.
-* Kaggle - open source data used in this project.
+* <b>Kaggle</b> - an online platform with open source data, used as the data source for this project.
-* Streamlit - used to develop the user dashboard.

 ## Main Data Analysis and Machine Learning Libraries
-* os - module in python that provides a way of using operating system dependent functionality.
-* pandas - a library used to generate reports with statistical analysis of data.
-* sci-kit learn - modules for pre-processing data eg. LabelEncoder.
+* <b>numpy</b> - a library that provides support for large, multi-dimensional arrays and matrices, along with a collection of mathematical functions to operate on these arrays efficiently.
+Numpy was used in the Data Cleaning Notebook to create arrays and masks for filtering data.
+* <b>pandas</b> - a library with easy-to-use data structures and functions.
+Throuughouit this project, pandas was utilised for working with dataframes, selecting and displaying key features of the data, creating reports and providing insights on data.
-* matplotlib - a library for creating static and interactive visualizations in Python.
+* <b>matplotlib</b> - a library for creating static and interactive visualizations in Python.
+Matplotlib was used in the Data Visualisations and Feature Engineering Notebooks for displaying plots eg. scatterplots, bar plots and heatmaps.
-* seaborn - a python library used for visualizing data from Pandas data frames and arrays.
-Used to plot heatmaps for correlation and predictive power score analysis.
+* <b>seaborn</b> - a library used for visualising data from pandas dataframes and arrays.
+Seaborn was utilised in the Feature Engineering Notebook to plot heatmaps for correlation and predictive power score analysis.
-* ydata_profiling - used to generate the pandas profile reports.
-* numpy - a library in Python that provides support for large, multi-dimensional arrays and matrices, along with a collection of mathematical functions to operate on these arrays efficiently.
+* <b>ydata_profiling</b> - a package for data profiling, that automates and standardises the generation of detailed reports, complete with statistics and visualizations.
+In Data Cleaning and Feature Engineering Notebooks it was utilised to generate pandas profile reports with tremendous insights on the data.
-* feature_engine - a library that provides a set of tools for feature engineering in Python.
+* <b>feature_engine</b> - a library that provides a set of tools for feature engineering.
+It was used in the Feature Engineering Notebook for data transformation such as SmartCorrelatedSelection, OrdinalEncoder and Winsorizer.
-* scipy -
-* warnings - provides functions to issue warning alerting users to potential issues.
-* sklearn.pipeline - a module that provides a flexible way to chain together multiple data processing steps into a single object.
+* <b>ppscore</b> - predictive power score is a statistical metric used to quantify the predictive power of one feature with respect to another feature in a dataset.
+This tool was utilised in the Data Cleaning Notebook to assess correlation levels between house attributes.
-* joblib -  a library primarily used for saving and loading Python objects.
+* <b>streamlit</b> - a library used for creating interactive web applications for data science and machione learning projects.
+Streamlit was utilised for creating the user dashboard.
+* <b>scikit-learn</b> - a library that provides a range algorithms for machine learning models.
+Scikit-learn was utilised in the Modelling and Evaluation Notebook for grid search cross validation and hyperparameter optimisation.
+* <b>xgboost</b> - eXtreme Gradient Boosting is a library that provides gradient boosting algorithms for machine learning tasks.
+Xgboost was utilised in the Modelling and Evaluation Notebook for for grid search cross validation.

 ## Credits